strands-project/lamor15/README.md

 # lamor15
-A repository for the STRANDS summer school to be cloned by particpants.
+A repository for the STRANDS summer school to be cloned by participants.